10 Things You Never Knew About Amelia Earhart

 She was hand-picked for the feat that would make her famous

 After Charles Lindbergh’s trans-Atlantic flight, publisher George Putnam hoped to duplicate the success and massive media attention that Lindbergh had enjoyed.
 His opportunity came when a socialite named Amy Phipps Guest bought a small passenger plane with the hopes of becoming the first woman to be flown across the Atlantic.
 (She was not a pilot.)
 But her parents refused to let her take such a risky journey.
 So Guest turned to Putnam, requesting that he find “the right sort of girl” to make the trip in Guest’s stead.
 Putnam chose Amelia Earhart, capitalizing on her existing passion for flying as well as her resemblance to Lindbergh.
 He fed the press a nickname for her—”Lady Lindy”—that would become widespread.

 Before her solo flight, she flew across the Atlantic once before…

-...but it wasn't enough for her.
-While Earhart's solo flight across the Atlantic made her go down in history, it was her first trip that made her a household name.
+…but it wasn’t enough for her.
+While Earhart’s solo flight across the Atlantic made her go down in history, it was her first trip that made her a household name.
 In 1928, Earhart made the journey orchestrated by Putnam and Guest, making her the first woman to travel across the Atlantic by air.
-But she didn't do any of the flying herself.
+But she didn’t do any of the flying herself.
 A man named Wilmer Stultz did.
-Earhart was far from satisfied with being just a passenger, admitting, "I was just baggage, like a sack of potatoes."
+Earhart was far from satisfied with being just a passenger, admitting, “I was just baggage, like a sack of potatoes.”
 So, four years later, she decided to make the flight herself.
-Here are some more of our favorite quotes from inspiring historical women.
+That quote sums up her distaste for the journey, but it’s not the quote of hers that made it onto our list of our favorite quotes from inspiring historical women.

 She didn’t like coffee or tea